Howard County Welcome Center Headquarters For Howard County Tourism & Promotion

 - Meet the fun, friendly Tourism Team with local insights

 - Pick-up the Official Howard County Visitor + Resident guide, regional maps and travel brochures

 - Check-out historical, cultural and recreational displays

 - Rest and recharge in the comfortable lounge area

 - Enjoy ever-changing photography art and craft exhibits

 - Take home souvenirs by local artists and authors …

 All in lovingly renovated historic Post Office from 1939 with its vintage fixtures and charming furnishings, must-see New Deal era murals and the original walk-in safe now complete with brass P.O.
-Boxes filled with chances for guests to WIN PRIZES!
+Boxes.

 A little bit more information …